asunny72/blog/docs/baby/routine-driven-registry.md

 Next let's discuss products we had, but didn't need or do not recommend

-1. Non - high contrast mobile over the crib -> baby can only see high contrast at this stage
 1. Keekaro peanut - way too big for a newborn and has unnatural divet that separates head area from torso area that just unbalances baby.
 Also doesn't fit in standard dressing table changing pad constraints.
 Cold to touch and would always wake warm baby.
 Wipaeable, but so is a changing pad with no cover.
 Perhaps this will be useful for bigger baby, but not at all helpful for newborn.
 Prefer $30 changing pad with waterproof shell.
-1. White noise machine (fan is essentially the same thing)
 1. 30" by 30" blankets - Too small to swaddle with.
 1. velcro swaddles whose arm constraints are too close to top of swaddle (explained why above) ([link](https://www.amazon.com/dp/B09Q4R94ML?ref=ppx_yo2ov_dt_b_product_details))